-Approval was recently granted for the department of architecture in Nigeria universities to be transformed into a full faculty of architecture.
+Approval was recently granted for the department of architecture in Nigerian universities to be transformed into a full faculty of architecture.

-This was at recent conference named the Architects’ Colloquium (2018) organized by the Regulatory body for Architecture in Nigeria (ARCON).
+This was at a recent conference called the Architects’ Colloquium (2018) organized by the Regulatory body for Architecture in Nigeria (ARCON).
 It was announced that Architecture at Nigerian universities, which previously existed as a department under the Faculty – Environmental science/design/technology, will now move to be an independent Faculty.

 The idea of a Faculty/School/College of architecture is not new globally, as it already exists in other parts of the world.
 Nevertheless, the nomenclature ‘School of Architecture’ is more widely used.

-Popular International Universities with School / Faculty of Architecture
+Popular International Universities with Schools / Faculty of Architecture

 The teaching of architecture around the world is either done in a department or faculty/school of architecture.
 Whatever structure a student trains, neither deprives him of being licensed nor of practicing architecture on graduation, so long as he studies in an accredited school.
-Examples of international school / faculty of architecture are;
+Examples of international schools/faculty of architecture are;

 - Faculty of Architecture, University of Manitoba, Canada

 - Faculty of Architecture, Landscape and Design, University of Toronto, Canada.